 CaliFormer Businesses: Update

-EDD reported that employment (seasonally adjusted; July preliminary) was up 56,100 from the revised June numbers as employment gains slowed from the prior two months, while the number of unemployed dropped 5,800.
-The unadjusted numbers show a gain of 180,100 after a drop of 44,500 in June.
+EDD reported that employment (seasonally adjusted; July preliminary) was up only 23,500 from the revised June numbers.
+The number of unemployed dropped 46,800.

 Figure Sources: California Employment Development Department; US Bureau of Labor Statistics

 Labor Force Participation Rate

 The labor force participation rate dipped 0.1 point to 62.4% but remained above the US number at 62.4%.
 The California rate still remains below the pre-pandemic level of 62.8%, which in turn was down substantially from prior years.
 Accounting for workers leaving the workforce since February 2020, there were an estimated 0.9 million out of work in July.